-Generally speaking, there is very little rainfall in the country between December and April, so you can expect clear conditions when considering your trip.
-Manuel Antonio Beach Costa Rica
+Generally speaking, there is very little rainfall in the country between December and April, so you can expect clear conditions when considering your Costa Rica luxury tour

 The build-up to Christmas is always considered an exciting time in Costa Rica.
 Festival de la Luz kicks it off on the second Saturday with marching bands, impressive floats and spectacular colourful light displays.

 La Fiestas de Zapote in San José between Christmas and New Year celebrates everything Costa Rican and draws thousands of people to each day of the week-long festival.